Neelka96/python-api-challenge/README.md

     - [Analysis Section 2](#analysis-section-2)

 ## Introduction
+This challenge is broken into two assignments: WeatherPy and VacationPy

+### WeatherPy:
 Data's true power is its ability to definitively answer questions.
 So, let's take what
 you've learned about Python requests, APIs, and JSON traversals to answer a fundamental
 question: "What is the weather like as we approach the equator?"

 Now, we know what you may be thinking: “That’s obvious.
 It gets hotter.”
 But, if pressed
 for more information, how would you prove that?

+So, in this deliverable we'll create a Python script to visualize the weather of over 500
+cities of varying distances from the equator.
+We'll use the citipy Python libraryLinks to
+an external site., the OpenWeatherMap APILinks to an external site., and our problem-solving
+skills to create a representative model of weather across cities.

+Well, if we can do that, then surely we can work our magic to plan a perfect destination
+vacation based off of climate.
+Using the power of a different API and method for calling
+that API (as per usual), we can even graph the data in the form of a map.

 [:arrow_up: Return to TOC](#table-of-contents)